defname/sgc/README.md

 This approach worked with the clang compiler, but then I recognized that gcc reorders the variables on the stack in a not predictable way.
 So another idea was needed.

-I found out that the current address of the top of the stack is stored in a register that can be read with a little bit of inline assembly.
+Luckily the current address of the top of the stack is stored in a register that can be read with a little bit of inline assembly.
 Also the address of the begin of the current call frame (that's the position of the stack where a new function call starts and the local variables of that function follow).
 That's pretty perfect, cause the address of the current call